Banila48/CryptoPriceAlert-Bot-Stable/README.md

 8) To reconnect to your Bot console, use "screen -r {window name that you created before}
 9) Ctrl + C to terminate the bot and update it (remember to git pull/push)

-**Function of Bot**
-1) Get current price of Coins with its respective candle chart (various timeframes)
-2) Get alert notification when price of desired coin is above or below your target level

-**Possible Errors**
+## Common Errors

-Error: Running py file
+1) Error: Running py file
 > python3 -m tg_bot_service (without .py extension)

-Error: Importing ParseMode from Telegram
+2) Error: Importing ParseMode from Telegram
 > pip install python-telegram-bot --upgrade

-Error: KeyError"Coin"
+3) Error: KeyError"Coin"

 This is due to hitting the Rate Limit of CryptoCompare API.
 > Add throttle function to before each API function to reduce the frequency of calls.
 I use this [ratelimit](https://pypi.org/project/ratelimit/) library

-Error: pip3 module not found
+4) Error: pip3 module not found

 This happens if you terminate your EC2 instance and relaunch a new server.
 You need to re-setup your ubuntu installation.